SoongGuanLeong/de_project_usgs_earthquakes/README.md

 └───project workbook.ipynb                        # project workbook, all the scripts before dbt were written and tested here first before writing them into scripts folder
 ```

+## 🚀 Getting Started: Duplicate This Project Locally
+This project is designed to be easily reproducible using Docker and Docker Compose.
+Follow these steps to set up and run the entire data pipeline on your local machine.

+### Prerequisites
+Before you begin, ensure you have the following installed on your system:
+- **Git**: For cloning the repository.
+- **Docker Desktop**: Includes Docker Engine and Docker Compose.
+- **Google Cloud SDK**: Essential for authenticating with GCP, managing projects, and using gsutil.

+### Setup Steps
+1. Clone the Repository
+2. Setup Google Cloud Platform (GCP).
+You need to have the following:
+- GCP Project
+- Service Account that have permission `BigQuery Data Editor`, `BigQuery Job User`, `BigQuery User`, `Storage Admin`, `Storage Object Creator`, then download the key as json.
+- Google Cloud Storage (GCS) Bucket and then create two folder (raw & parquet) in the bucket.
+- BigQuery Datasets (while we will create bronze, silver and gold, we need to create one for dbt to test connection to bigquery)

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.